Owning a horse with Kissing Spine

 - Disunited in canter.

-I got in touch with our physio, Carly Hanaford who was already familiar with him and we discussed a really focussed rehab program to deal with this issue.
-At this point Kissing Spine still wasn’t considered, as he was presenting with a tight muscle and scar tissue on the near side in the loin area just behind the saddle region.
+I got in touch with our physio, Carly Hannaford who was already familiar with him and we discussed a really focussed rehab program to deal with this issue.
+At this point Kissing Spines still wasn’t considered, as he was presenting with a tight muscle and scar tissue on the near side in the loin area just behind the saddle region.
 It appeared to be a clear tear that hadn’t healed (we thought due to his antics) and it was believed that it was probably something he did in the paddock and we just didn’t seem to be able to get on top of.
 But that was about to change!

 Following a strict 8 week lunging program (which you can read about here) I started slowly riding him.
 After about 6 weeks I started adding pole work and cavalettis to his ridden program to develop strength further.
 We were able to have lessons again and participated in a clinic where he was walking, trotting and cantering over poles and cavaletti really happily and starting to show the strength to carry himself like a dressage horse should.